 Check and calculate free entitlement

-Provide appropriate pastoral care and support services to children
+Provide appropriate pastoral care and support

-Provide funding
+Administer funding

-Provide advice, support and guidance to the setting
+Provide advice, support, and guidance to the setting

-Enable financial and policy compliance checks of the setting
+Ensure financial and policy compliance

-Assess and improve the quality of our services
+Assess and improve the quality of services

-Comply with the law regarding data sharing
+Comply with legal data sharing requirements

 Safeguard children